 Minutes from recent board meetings can be found here.

-CONSTITUTION of the South Carolina Council of Teachers of English
+Constitution of the South Carolina Council of Teachers of English

 Article I: Name and Purpose

-The name of this non-profit educational association shall be the South Carolina Council of teachers of English, hereafter referred to as "SCCTE," "organization," or "Council."
+The name of this non-profit educational association shall be the South Carolina Council of Teachers of English, hereafter referred to as "SCCTE," "organization," or "Council."

-The purpose of this organization shall be to improve the quality of English/Lanuage Arts instruction at all educational levels; to facilitate professional cooperation of its members; to foster professional development discussions and programs; and to integrate the efforts of those concerned with the improvement of English/Language Arts instruction throughout the state of South Carolina.
+The purpose of this organization shall be to improve the quality of English/Language Arts instruction at all educational levels; to facilitate professional cooperation of its members; to foster professional development discussions and programs; and to integrate the efforts of those concerned with the improvement of English/Language Arts instruction throughout the state of South Carolina.

 One primary means for addressing these purposes shall be the planning and implementation of an annual state conference each academic year; however, the board of directors may establish additional meetings, workshops, and conferences as deemed useful to the membership.